 Even hearing the word “rodent” is enough to make some Bloomington folks shudder.
 Although rodent control isn’t always top-of-mind, picturing a dirty little creature with two long front teeth scurrying around your house probably makes you want to call a rodent exterminator.
-Rodents are a problem year round, as they sneak into home for food, water, and shelter.
-If you see a mouse or rat in a high traffic area of your home, they may be alone, and a mouse trap should take care of them.
-However, if you see rodent in a low traffic area of your home, such as the basement, garage, or attic, you may have a serious infestation.
+Rodents are a problem year-round, as they sneak into homes for food, water, and shelter.
+If you see a mouse or rat in a high-traffic area of your home, they may be alone, and a mouse trap should take care of them.
+However, if you see rodents in a low-traffic area of your [location_lat] home, such as the basement, garage, or attic, you may have a serious infestation.

 Rodents become a larger problem in Bloomington during the colder months, as they work harder to find somewhere to take shelter for the winter.
-This can pose a threat to homeowners, because no matter how clean your home is rodents will find it very attractive.
-Any small gaps in the outside of your home, such as a crack in the foundation, an attic vent, an open garage door, or loose siding can provide an entrance point for rodents.
+This can pose a threat to homeowners because no matter how clean your home is rodents will find it very attractive.
+Any small gaps on your home’s exterior, such as a crack in the foundation, an attic vent, an open garage door, or loose siding can provide an entry point for rodents.

-You might already know you have a rodent infestation but here are a few of the most common signs rodent exterminators look for in the Bloomington area.
+You might already know you have a rodent infestation but here are a few of the most common signs rodent exterminators look for in the Bloomington, IL area.

 The first sign of a mouse or rat infestation in Bloomington is their droppings.
 These are usually found in their favorite hiding spots, such as basements, attics, crawl spaces, behind shelves or drawers, or in cabinets or pantries.

 Sometimes the second most common sign of a rodent control issue in your Bloomington house is nightly noises when mice or rats scurry from place to place, fight each other, or gnaw on something.

 Because their teeth never stop growing, mice and rats have a strong urge to chew things.
 They can chew through wood, hard plastic, or even metal to get food, find shelter, or make nests.